-It’s also part of a wider trend towards jewelry–once a fairly timeless accessory–becoming much more influenced by fashion trends.
-Earring trends have moved very quickly from catwalk to pavement, via the red carpet and celebrity champions of the trend.
+As well, this is part of a wider trend towards jewelry–once a fairly timeless accessory–becoming much more influenced by fashion trends.
+Earring trends have moved very quickly from catwalk to pavement via the red carpet and celebrity champions of the trend.

-It’s led to an explosion of demand for higher-impact earrings in fast-changing styles.
-There’s a lot of opportunity for designers recognizing these emerging trends and meeting this demand.
+This has led to an explosion of demand for higher-impact earrings in fast-changing styles.
+There’s a lot of opportunity for designers who recognize these emerging trends and can meet the demand.

 New earring trends

-There are other trends afoot in the earring market besides gigantism.
+There are other trends in the earring market besides going big.
 Designers have been working to bring trends such as single earrings and high-end body jewelry into the mainstream.

-Maria Tash has popularised the concept of scattering piercings all over the ear and making multiple ear piercings a luxe proposition.
-Her concession in London’s high-end department store, Liberty, is doing a roaring trade not only in body piercing but in supplying jewelry for all parts of the body.
+UK-based designer Maria Tash has popularized the concept of using the ear as a tapestry for jewellery, making multiple ear piercings a luxe proposition.
+Her concession in London’s high-end department store Liberty is doing a roaring trade, not only in body piercing but also supplying jewelry for all parts of the body.

-Earrings are generally a dominant category of jewellery.
-Delfina Delettrez attributes 40% of her fine jewellery sales to earrings and specialises in the single statement earring.
-Hers is a more lightweight style but it’s still fashion-forward and high-impact.
-It’s all part of the trend towards the earring being a statement in itself, rather than merely complementing the look.
+Earrings are generally a dominant jewelry category.
+Delfina Delettrez attributes 40% of the fine jewellery sales in her Rome store to earrings, specializing in the single statement earring.
+Hers is a more lightweight style that’s still fashion-forward and high-impact.
+It’s all part of a trend towards making the earring a statement in and of itself, as opposed to simply complementing a look.

-It’s very much a mainstream trend, and social media culture is creating opportunities for new and unknown designers to reach a new audience.
-That’s why social media is so influential in the jewelry market – it’s not just influencing styles but also promoting one category above all others.
+The trend has gone mainstream, and social media culture is creating opportunities for emerging and unknown designers to reach a new audience.
+That’s why social media is so influential in the jewelry market: It’s not just influencing styles, but also promoting one category above all others.

 Demi-fine on the rise

-Earring trends such as gigantism, mismatched pairs, and singles, are being deftly picked up by the rising demi-fine brands that are doing so well at present.
-Operating in the space between fine and costume jewelry, and using crystals and gold-plating rather than precious stones and solid metals, the mid-priced brands are thought to be growing at a healthy rate of about 6% annually.
+Earring trends such as oversized, mismatched pairs, as well as singles, are being deftly picked up by rising demi-fine brands–and doing well.
+Operating in the space between fine and costume jewelry, and using crystals and gold plating rather than precious stones and solid metals, these mid-priced brands are growing at a healthy rate of about 6% annually.

-They’re thriving on sites such as Net-a-Porter where demi-fine items tend to be brought by women for themselves.
+The trend is thriving on sites such as Net-a-Porter, where demi-fine items tend to be bought by women for themselves.

-In the UK, demi-fine brands include ones such as Tada and Toy and Alighieri, where the prices tend to be in the low hundreds.
-These are pieces for semi-regular wearing rather than for special occasions.
-It’s aspirational but not unobtainable.
+In the U.S., demi-fine brands include WWAKE and Loren Stewart, where prices tend to hover around the low hundreds.
+These pieces are for semi-regular wearing as opposed to special occasions–making them aspirational but not unobtainable.

-The demi-fine market is defined by some important trends, including the ability to mix-and-match items to create a really unique and personalised look.
-There’s also scope for themes such as sustainability and unusual materials.
+The demi-fine market is defined by some important trends, including the ability to mix and match items to create unique and personalized looks.
+There’s also room for themes such as sustainability and unusual materials.

-It’s common for the buyer journey to start via social media sites such as Instagram.
+It’s common for the demi-fine buyer journey to start via social media sites such as Instagram.
 Demi-fine pieces can be strikingly unique–excellent for celebrating with a selfie.
-It’s a self-sustaining trend in the sense it both starts and ends in social media.
+It’s a self-sustaining trend in the sense that it both starts and ends on social media.

-The jewellery category is blissfully free from the sky-high return rates that dog online apparel sales.
-Far less jewellery is returned compared to other categories of wearables, partly because the sizing and fit aren’t so hard to get right and partly because it’s often purchased as a gift.
-That’s something that offers real relief for retailers trying to make a profit online.
+The jewelry category is blissfully free from the sky-high return rates that affect online apparel sales.
+Far less jewelry is returned compared to other categories of wearables, partly because the sizing and fit aren’t so hard to get right and because it’s often purchased as a gift.
+That’s something which offers real relief for retailers trying to make a profit online.

-Some jewelry industry sources claim bracelet sales are in decline, thanks to a number of factors.
-Perhaps the most important one is the fact we’re all spending a lot more time on keyboards, and that just isn’t compatible with wearing chunky bracelets.
+Some jewelry industry sources claim bracelet sales are in decline, due to a number of factors.
+Perhaps the most important is that we’re spending a lot more time on keyboards, which just isn’t compatible with wearing chunky bracelets.

-Whether that’s true or not, the bracelet is certainly losing out compared to earrings.
-Bracelets don’t fit into selfies, they don’t get picked up as easily on the catwalk or in celebrity paparazzi shots and they don’t photograph as easily in magazines.
-As a result, earrings are stealing the attention.
+Whether or not that’s true, bracelets are certainly losing out compared to earrings.
+Bracelets don’t fit into selfies, aren’t picked up as easily on the catwalk or in celebrity paparazzi shots, and don’t photograph as easily in magazines.
+As a result, earrings are stealing the show.